 The Bali International Film Festival (Balinale) is teaming up with the Middlebury New Filmmakers Festival to launch an exchange program for Indonesian and US filmmakers.
 (Shutterstock/File)

-The annual Bali International Film Festival (Balinale) announced a new exchange program for Indonesian filmmakers on Tuesday.
+The Jakarta Post - The annual Bali International Film Festival (Balinale) announced a new exchange program for Indonesian filmmakers on Tuesday.

 A part of Balinale's collaboration with the United States-based Middlebury New Filmmakers Festival (MNFF), the American-Indonesian Cultural & Educational Foundation's (AICEF) Price for Cross-Cultural Filmmaking program is looking for first- or second-time feature-film makers who promote cross-cultural themes in their works, either in the form of a narrative or a documentary.